Salmonella Food Poisoning (Salmonellosis)

 What is Salmonella food poisoning?

-Salmonella infection, or Salmonellosis, is sometimes referred to as Salmonella food poisoning.
+Salmonella infection, or salmonellosis, is sometimes referred to as Salmonella food poisoning.
 Salmonella are a type of bacteria that have been known to cause illness for over 100 years.
-The organism is named for a scientist named Salmon, who discovered the bacteria.
+The organism is named for a scientist named Daniel Elmer Salmon, who discovered the bacteria.
 Salmonellosis is a food-borne infection typically caused by consumption of contaminated foods.
 There are about 42,000 cases of salmonellosis reported each year in the U.S. Because the illness is not always reported or diagnosed, it is estimated that the actual number of infection may be much higher than this.

 Some types of Salmonella bacteria cause typhoid fever, a serious illness that occurs most often in nonindustrialized areas of the world.